frc-862/PitCartManager/README.md

 - [ ] alliance selection teams
 - [ ] enlarge match on field text
 - [ ] implement some type of scrolling for outer screen matches
-- [ ] quit to console option in restart app dialog and option to restart pi
 - [ ] DOCS DOCS DOCS THERE IS 0 DOCUMENTATION FOR THIS PROJECT
 - [ ] better error handling of shifts (like when switching from qual to playoff mode)
 - [ ] manual data loading mode from usb (ex. we dont have cell service)